nick-jones/tfl_status/README.md

 ## Running

-You can simple execute the application by running `./bin/tfl`.
-Alternatively, build a gem, and install it; assuming the gem executable directory is in your path, you can simple run `tfl`.
-If you wish to check an individual line, run `tfl line [LINE_NAME]` -- for example, `tfl line bakerloo`.
+You can simple execute the application by running `./bin/tfl-status`.
+Alternatively, build a gem, and install it; assuming the gem executable directory is in your path, you can simple run `tfl-status`.
+If you wish to check an individual line, run `tfl-status check <line>` -- for example, `tfl-status check bakerloo`.

 ## Output